 Find out more about Carer’s Allowance SupplementOpens in a new window on mygov.scot

-If you already get any of these benefits, it’s important to let the relevant benefits office know that you’ve been awarded Carer’s Allowance.
-This is so they can add the carer premium to your payment.
+If you already get the carer element of Universal Credit, it’s important to let the relevant benefits office know that you’ve also been awarded Carer’s Allowance.

 You’ll find their contact details on any letters they’ve sent you.

-If you have only just heard about carer premium and already get Carer’s Allowance, benefit payments can sometimes be backdated.
+If you have only just heard about the carer element of Universal Credit and already get Carer’s Allowance, benefit payments can sometimes be backdated.

 Find out more in our guide Benefits you can claim as a carer